nidhigupta3/Power-BI-AdventureWorksReport/README.md

 ## **Data Visualizations for Adventure Works Analysis**

-The dashboard has four pages to unlock insights from the data - (1) one for the executive team, (2) one containing the geographical data, (3) one that analyzes the products, and (4) one for the customers' analysis: <br><br>
+The dashboard has four pages to unlock insights from the data - (1) one for the executive team, (2) one containing the geographical data, (3) one that analyzes the products, and (4) one for the customers' analysis: <br>

 **Executive Dashboard:**
 <br>